 State the purpose of the study or observation.

 2. Materials and Methods:

-The methods section should only include information that was available at the time the study was planned or protocol written.
+The methods section should only include information that was available at the time the study was planned or the protocol written.
 Describe the selection of the specimens /participants (patients or laboratory animals, including controls) clearly, including eligibility and exclusion criteria and a description of the source population.
-Identify the methods, materials, equipments (give the manufacturer's name and address in parentheses), and procedures in sufficient detail to allow other workers to reproduce the results.
+Identify the methods, materials, equipment (give the manufacturer's name and address in parentheses), and procedures in sufficient detail to allow other workers to reproduce the results.
 Give references to established methods, including statistical methods.